Why Facebook Won't Kick Off A Warlord

 Shortly before the Khartoum massacre, one paramilitary page on Facebook featured a video in which critics of the pro-democracy sit-in claimed it was failing.
 In the days after, the RSF said on Facebook that it was acting in the interest of the country, and that activist groups lacked patriotism.
 In another, it took credit for bringing stability to Darfur and securing the Sudanese borders against illegal immigrants.

 While these military leaders use Facebook to promote their message, they've cut off Internet access to the rest of the country, imposing a digital blackout and citing security reasons.
-Sudanese citizens who had relied on Messenger, WhatsApp and Instagram (all owned by Facebook) to publicize meeting dates, post footage of human rights abuses, or message each other are not able to.
+Sudanese citizens who had relied on Messenger, WhatsApp and Instagram (all owned by Facebook) to publicize meeting dates, post footage of human rights abuses or message each other are not able to.

-"It bothers me a lot," says Mohamed Salih, an expat based in the U.S. He helped launch the online petition after Facebook failed to respond to his and other users' requests to take down Hemeti's pages.
+"It bothers me a lot," says Mohamed Suliman, an expat based in the U.S. He helped launch the online petition after Facebook failed to respond to his and other users' requests to take down Hemeti's pages.
 "It's like every day, you see the one who killed your sister, who raped innocent women, being promoted as the leader.
 And the people he's attacking cannot speak," Salih said.

-Note: Editor's Note: Facebook is among NPR's recent sponsors.
-A previous version of this story incorrectly referred to Mohamed Suliman as Mohamed Salih.